aaronsaray/FirePHP4Chrome/README.md

 One last thing: you should know that the formatting options for Google Chrome Developer Tool's Console are very few.
 I've done my best to format information nicely, but it's not perfect.
 Please don't expect an exact copy of FirePHP from Firefox.
 (For example, Chrome doesn't support console.table() output, so I have to make my own).

+Changelog:

+0.2
+Added support for dump, trace, exception, groups
+Some code refactoring - smaller footprint when code is inserted directly to the page